 Happy New Year friends!
 I’m here to tell you that decorating your house after the Christmas season is over doesn’t have to be a challenge.
-Read on for the best and easiest winter decorating ideas to make your home cozy.
+In fact, it’s a great time to ward off those winter blues and create a fresh new look with a cozy vibe.
+Read on for the best and easiest winter decor ideas to last you through the long winter months.

 This post contains affiliate links.
 Please see my full disclosure policy for more details.

 There’s something great about the fresh clean feeling you get every January after the Christmas tree comes down and all of the holiday decorations are stored away.
 You’re left with a blank slate; a fresh start for the new year.
 And suddenly, what feels like a very empty home now that all of the festive décor and lights are gone.

 Now what?
 It’s the same bittersweet feeling I used to get every year in my own home.
 The holidays are over and spring seems so very far away, but you still crave some non Christmas winter decorations in your home.

 No worries!
 These simple tips are perfect for January decorating ideas, and just the right amount of festive touches to cozy up your home after Christmas.

 How to decorate right after Christmas

 While this might not seem like an important decorating step, it’s the perfect time to take stock of items that no longer serve you.
 I don’t know about you, but I tend to get overwhelmed by having too much stuff in my home.
 And then there’s the storage aspect!

 The thought having to buy things just to hold my things makes my head spin.
 Luckily, we did score some great storage shelves years ago from our Local Ace Hardware.
 Be sure to check out their online winter sale happening.

 So if something hasn’t made it out of your attic or basement and onto your shelves in a few years, it might be time to bid it farewell and let it find a new home.